 So, as I suspect, there will be lots of owners joining me in admitting that moving towards a completely remote workforce in line with this growing demand is, in many ways, terrifying!
 And by all accounts, I think Firefish have a fairly modern approach to work.
 We all dress down, we have flexi home time, and we're results driven rather than time clocked in.
 But I am not there yet with the whole total remote working thing.
 Here's why:

 Gosh, isn't communicating effectively and frequently with everyone hard enough at the best of times?
 Throw a remote working structure into the mix and how would you ever know when someone is either going off on the wrong track or just plain stuck and needing your help?
-Yet, advocates of remote working environments would argue that all the technology is there to make this happen: recruitment software like Firefish, task management software like Asana, time tracking tools like Hubstaff, and communication tools like Slack or Odro which can all help to bring your employees together regularly online from anywhere in the world.
+Yet, advocates of remote working environments would argue that all the technology is there to make this happen: recruitment software like Firefish, task management software like Asana, time tracking tools like Hubstaff, and communication tools like Slack which can all help to bring your employees together regularly online from anywhere in the world.

 There is the feeling that if someone is not in the office they are on their own time and I have seen other employees prefer to wait until they are in the office to catch up with them on something they are working on.
 It is almost like a remote worker is not a real employee until you can see them in the office.
 I think the same sentiment is often shared by the customer you serve or pitch.
 Would they perceive the company as a real entity if your workforce is all over the place?
 There is a notable benefit to working from a brick and mortar office when you can bring a customer in and they can see the workforce working away on their behalf.